meugenom/cloudydesk/README.md

 </p>

 ## About
-Neetcloud App is in a progressive state.
+CloudyDesk App is in a progressive state.
-NeetCloud is an app for the web.
+CloudyDesk is an app for the web.
 It’s a dynamic site with a database Postgres on board.
 The main goal of this website is to make a useful and friendly cloud like a desktop manager, which is a little bit similar to shell OS.
 So we plan to have our small functional embedded applications like a terminal app, draw app, text editor, photo viewer, media player, etc. It would be workable with simple functionality.
-NeetCloud App is Open Source App.
+CloudyDesk App is Open Source App.
 You can download the code and make your changes.

 ## Features (Application in Progress)